 - Wednesdays 7:30-8:30 PM, Thursdays 3:00-5:00 PM, or by appointment (please email firstname.lastname@example.org)

-Allison Mattheis joined the CCOE faculty in 2013, and teaches in the Ed.D. in Educational Leadership, M.A. in Educational Foundations, and B.A. in Urban Learning degree programs.
+Allison Mattheis joined the Applied and Advanced Studies in Education faculty in 2013 and teaches and advises students in the Ed.D. in Educational Leadership and M.A. in Educational Foundations programs.
 She is a former secondary school science teacher and holds a K-12 Principal's License (administrative credential) from the state of Minnesota.
-Her research interests include sociocultural analysis of policy and the exploration of educational cultures and climates, using critical ethnographic qualitative approaches as well as interdisciplinary mixed methods.
-Her work as an educator is driven by a commitment to creating inclusive learning environments that value diversity and promote equity for all students.
+Her research interests include sociocultural analysis of educational policy, ethnographic explorations of educational and workplace cultures and climates, LGBTQ identities and queer epistemologies in education and STEM fields, and youth-inclusive bicycle and transportation advocacy.
+Her work is driven by a commitment to empowering teachers as change-makers, students as decision-makers, and educators as solidarity-builders.